ComputationalCryoEM/ASPIRE-Python/docs/source/class_source.rst

 ``input_src.images[0]``, or more generally ``input_src.images[class_indices[c,0]]`` for some class ``c``.

-No further class selection or order occurs during classification.
+No further class selection or ordering occurs during classification.
 Those methods are broken out into other components.

 Currently ASPIRE has a single classification algorithm known as